What is "Shingoro," a local dish from Aizu, Fukushima? Learn about the origin of the name and its appeal!

 - Business hours: Holidays 10:30-16:00

-- Closed: Generally closed on weekdays, closed in winter from November 12th to March 31st
+- Closed: In principle, closed on weekdays, closed for winter from November 12th to March 31st

 Google Map